Cubelrti/sm-crypto-wasm/README.md

 For different platforms, due to API inconsistency, we have to use different terminology for the same concept:
 - Alipay: Worker
-- WeChat: WXWebAssembly or Worker
+- WeChat: Native
-- Toutiao / Douyin: TTWebAssembly
+- Toutiao / Douyin: Native

 Native WebAssembly is more suggested as it don't have worker count limits and may have better performance.